auto-wallpaper/auto-wallpaper/README.md

 - [x] High-resolution support: Enjoy stunning visuals with **4K resolution** option.
 - [x] Lightweight and free to use: No limitations or hidden costs.
 - [x] Launch on startup: Get greeted by a fresh wallpaper whenever you turn on your computer.
-- [x] [NEW] Albums of prompts: save your prompts in different albums and generate them sequentially or randomly
+- [x] Albums of prompts: save your prompts in different albums and generate them sequentially or randomly
-- [x] [NEW] High-detailed upscale: Upscale your generations to a highly detailed wallpaper (it's gonna hit your eyes, believe me!)
+- [x] High-detailed upscale: Upscale your generations to a highly detailed wallpaper (it's gonna hit your eyes, believe me!)
 - [ ] Mobile support: Bring the Auto Wallpaper experience to your mobile devices.

 Any PR is welcome :)